 Word of mouth is a great way to find a good dentist.
 Ask any friends or family who their dentist is and would they recommend them or not.
 Generally if somebody has a dentist that they can only say positive things about, that dentist could be the one for you.

 Use the internet, if possible.
 Performing a quick search on your preferred search engine for phrases such as “dentist reviews” or “nameofdentist reviews” could help a long way in choosing the right dentist.
-Popular websites such as Yell.com feature reviews on many businesses / services including dentists, and these websites can provide valuable and helpful feedback directly from dentists patients.
+Many directory type websites feature reviews on various businesses / services including dentists, and these websites can provide valuable and helpful feedback directly from dentists patients.
 Hopefully you will find only positive feedback but you might also come across negative feedback that can be just as helpful such as whether a particular dentist may have had a claim for dental negligence made against them.

 If you use social networking websites such as Facebook or Twitter then these can also provide you with valuable feedback.